satashili/AIAgent/README.md

-# AIAgent
+# SHAREAI

-AIAgent is a knowledge-based QA system powered by LLM.
+SHAREAI is a knowledge-based QA system powered by LLM.
 It provides out-of-the-box data processing and model invocation capabilities, along with visual workflow orchestration through Flow.

 ## Features